a1monge/Cloud-Resume-Challenge/README.md

 ## Tech Stack

 ### Frontend
+- **React.js**: JavaScript library used to build the resume as a dynamic single-page application (SPA).
+- **JavaScript**: Manages API calls and frontend functionality.
-- **HTML & CSS**: Basic web development technologies used to create the resume.
+- **HTML & CSS**: Used for basic layout and styling of the resume.
-- **JavaScript**: Manages the visitor counter functionality by calling the API.

 ### Backend
 - **AWS Lambda**: Serverless functions written in Python for handling API requests.